 After losing both of your parents you are ought to struggle with your new identity.
 You end up discovering it difficult to agree that you’re now orphaned.
-This also brings you strong feelings of being left all alone in this world, feeling that you have no one to turn to for backing and guidance, and perceiving own mortality as if you’re the “next” to die.
+This also brings you strong feelings of being left all alone in this world, feeling that you have no one to turn to for backing and guidance, and perceiving your own mortality as if you’re the “next” to die.

-Reading books and online articles on grief helps you deal with these thoughts and burst of such emotions.
+Reading books and online articles on grief helps you deal with these thoughts and bursts of such emotions.
 Reading and talking to elderly or good friends also helps in alleviating some of the anxiety and uncertainty of how to move forward.

 Ponder to grow your circle of encouragement and support which can include your siblings or family or even friends that may have become estranged.
 This makes you more secure and helps you feel less lonely.

-Such support circle for you becomes gradually more important after suffering the loss of your parents.
+Such a support circle for you becomes gradually more important after suffering the loss of your parents.
 Siblings are more likely to understand your pain and may be able to offer you the much-required support and encouragement whilst you cope with your sorrow.

-Due to sudden successive demise of your parents, you might not understand why you’re feeling the way you are.
+Due to the sudden successive demise of your parents, you might not understand why you’re feeling the way you are.
 It’s the hardest of all feelings to accept that your parents are no longer there to turn to.
 You no longer can turn to your father’s advice and your mother is no longer there to comfort you anymore.

-Performing memorial services and gifts purchased in remembrance are the usual ways, best can be the honor to parents’ by you being a better edition of yourself.
+Performing memorial services and gifts purchased in remembrance are the usual ways, best can be the honour to parents’ by you being a better edition of yourself.
 A great way to start is by persistently becoming the person that would’ve made your parents proud whilst staying true to your own self.